yee0802/auth-jwt/README.md

 ## Notes

-The documentation is quite difficult to read, especially as a begginer.
+The documentation is quite difficult to read, especially as a beginner.
 Throw away any expectations of understanding how the token is generated or what hashing algorithms do; the purpose of this exercise is to understand how to use the `jsonwebtoken` library to create, verify and expire tokens.

 Nobody will expect a junior developer to build an authentication system, all you need to know is how to work with one that already exists.